 Go to the beach

-Camagüey is actually landlocked so going to the beach isn’t exactly the first thing you should think of doing – there are easier places to go to the beach.
+Camagüey is actually landlocked so going to the beach isn’t exactly the first thing you should think of doing.
 But if you need a day away from the heat of the city, you may as well give it a try.
-The main issue is that you can’t count on public transportation to get there, so you will have to arrange a car with your casa particular.
+The main issue is that you can’t count on public transportation, so you will have to arrange a car with your casa particular.

-The nearest beaches to Camagüey are Playa Santa Lucia and Playa los Pinos in Cayo Sabinal.
+The nearest beaches are Playa Santa Lucia and Playa los Pinos in Cayo Sabinal.

-Playa Santa Lucia is at 112 km (around 90 minutes drive) from Camagüey Cuba.
+Playa Santa Lucia is at 112 km (around 90 minutes drive) from Camagüey, and thought to be one of the best beaches in Cuba.
 It is a beautiful stretch of white sand and clear waters with easily accessible reefs and hardly any tourist infrastructure.

 Cayo Sabinal is 25 km west of Playa Santa Lucia and can be reached through a pedraplen.
 The beach is similar to that of Playa Santa Lucia – white sand and clear turquoise waters.
 It takes more or less the same amount of time to get there from Camagüey